-It is a feature of good old Tamiya Spitfire.
-Built in April 2015.
+It is a feature of the good old Tamiya Spitfire.
+I made it in April 2015.

-I cut out main parts and check the fitting.
-Firstly, this kit was released as normal spitfire and after that added parts of the desert climate.
+I cut out the main parts and check the fitting.
+Firstly, this kit was released as a normal spitfire and after that added parts of the desert climate.
 The pilot uniform is for tropical, too.
-Normal and tropical uniform figure, two types are in this box, someday other figure has a chance to be made.
+The normal and tropical uniform figure, two types are in this box, someday another figure has a chance to be made.

 I know later Creos released an aircraft interior color set of US and British WWII planes.
 I wonder why these are not sold separately?

-I think Tamiya abandons the strange pride and have an additional information of color numbers of Creos and Humbrol.
+I think Tamiya abandons the strange pride and has additional information on the color numbers of Creos and Humbrol.

 Because there was not the decal of the cockpit panel in this kit, I did handwriting unwillingly.
-At first I painted the panel in matte black, next drybrushing in silver.
+At first, I painted the panel in matte black, next dry brushing in silver.
 I did washing lightly inside of the meters in white.
-The white inside meters are sometimes have surface irregularity and it looks like meter needles and scale marks.
+The white inside meters sometimes have surface irregularity and it looks like meter needles and scale marks.
 Anyway, it’s better than my image.
-I wonder when is the start of the panel decal attached in airplane kit.
+I wonder when is the start of the panel decal attached to an airplane kit.

 I feel this pilot resembles Count Cagliostro in “Lupin the Third: Castle of Cagliostro” which is a famous Japanese animation for 35 years, the director was Mr. Hayao Miyazaki.

-There is a gap between the body and main wing.
-I thought it’s no problem while painting because it’s so small gap, but anyway I molded with melted plastic runner (handmade plastic putty), again carved panel line and rivets.
+There is a gap between the body and the main wing.
+I thought it’s no problem while painting because it’s so small a gap, but anyway I molded it with a melted plastic runner (handmade plastic putty), again carved panel line and rivets.
 Maybe needed more smooth surface treatment.

-Fuselage underside color is cobalt blue, it seems blending when we viewed up from the bottom in the blue sky of the Mediterranean.
-After I show you the viewed from the upper side, it is brown camouflage, such as fit in with the Sahara.
-Spitfire was appeared in the comic “The cockpit” which is a famous Japanese artist Mr. Leiji Matsumoto’s works, the first episode was the battle of Spitfire vs Messerschmitt in North Africa.
+The fuselage underside color is cobalt blue, it seems to blend when we viewed up from the bottom in the blue sky of the Mediterranean.
+After I show you the view from the upper side, it is brown camouflage, such as fit in with the Sahara.
+Spitfire appeared in the comic “The cockpit” which is a famous Japanese artist Mr. Leiji Matsumoto works, the first episode was the battle of Spitfire vs Messerschmitt in North Africa.

 Camouflage color is Mr.Color 39 dark yellow and 43 wood brown 4:1.
-Tamiya instructions said dark yellow and dessert yellow 1:1.
-I’ve a little adjustment adding 21 middle stone, I noticed this color is specially for the Royal Air Force camouflage so using this color alone is OK, I suppose.
+Tamiya’s instructions said dark yellow and dessert yellow 1:1.
+I have a little adjustment adding 21 middle stones, I noticed this color is especially for the Royal Air Force camouflage so using this color alone is OK, I suppose.
 Brown was painted in 310 Brown FS80219.
-I’m a favor of a pale brown color this time, so it’s just matched to my feeling.
+I’m in favor of a pale brown color this time, so it’s just matched my feeling.

 Come to think of it, a long time ago, maybe I let it go this decal that seems difficult handling.